 WHAT'S NEXT FOR Plant-based meat?

-Australians are eating less meat, and in turn seeking out plantbased alternatives, as clearly demonstrated in this report.
-This points to meat alternatives as a growing food category that will bring economic benefit to Australia.
+New Zealanders are eating less meat, and in turn seeking out plant-based alternatives, as demonstrated in this report.
+This points to meat alternatives as a growing food category that could bring an economic benefit to New Zealand.